In-class programming—D3 line chart

 E.g., in your terminal / command prompt

-Warning: Under no circumstances should you be editing files via the GitHub website user interface.
+CDto where you want this the folder for this activity to be.
+Then run:git clone <YOUR_REPO_URL>Warning: Under no circumstances should you be editing files via the GitHub website user interface.
 Do all your edits locally after cloning the repository.

-or open a terminal / command prompt window into the cloned folder.Start a simple python webserver.
+CDor open a terminal / command prompt window into the cloned folder.Start a simple python webserver.
 E.g.,

-instead, but please switch to python 3 as Python 2 was sunset on 2020-01-01.Wait for the output:
+python -m http.server,python3 -m http.server, orpy -m http.server.
+If you are using python 2 you will need to usepython -m SimpleHTTPServerinstead, but please switch to python 3 as Python 2 was sunset on 2020-01-01.Wait for the output:

-.Now open your web browser (Firefox or Chrome) and navigate to the URL: http://localhost:8000.
+Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/).Now open your web browser (Firefox or Chrome) and navigate to the URL: http://localhost:8000.

 JavaScript loading